What is Not One More Alabama?

 Opioids are highly addictive substances that work in the nervous system of the body or in specific receptors of the brain to reduce the intensity of pain.

-Today, there is no time to allow someone to "hit bottom."
-We must change the way we approach our loved ones who are in the grips of addiction.
+Since organizing in 2016, we have actively campaigned to change the way we approach individuals in the grips of addiction and provide educational support to their families using evidence-based training.
 Instead of confrontation and shame, we stress kindness and compassion.
 NOMA is growing an army of professionally trained family coaches who share Community Reinforcement and Family Training (CRAFT) strategies to create an environment that motivates change.
 CRAFT is an approach that benefits the individual with a substance use disorder AND their families.

 Partner with us as we support individuals and families who have been impacted by the disease of addiction.
 We will continue to gain and share education about treatment, recovery and support services.
 Together we can save lives and remove the stigma associated with addiction and mental illness that often accompanies it.